MegaJoyce/cloud_resume_iac/README.md

 For example, the `callback_url` I used in the former topic [know-what-are-returned-after-a-resource-is-created](#know-what-are-returned-after-a-resource-is-created).

+### API connction for logic app workflow
+│ Error: updating Logic App Workflow Workflow (Subscription: "43e47db3-18b4-4a8d-b9a7-565d9a07e57e" │ Resource Group Name: "yueheresume_api"
+│ Workflow Name: "alertworkflow") for Action "calloutlook": unexpected status 400 (400 Bad Request) with error: BadRequest: The API connection name must be provided in the 'calloutlook' action inputs.
+│ information.

 ## Where to Improve
 ### Store the secrets in GitHub Secrets or Azure Key Vault?

 I have secrets like CosmoDB connection string  and Azure Credentials.
 I store the Azure credentials in GitHub secrets and the connection string in environment variables in the pipeline host.
 If I want to make the connection string more secure, I could store it in Azure Key Vault: [Set and retrieve a secret from Azure Key Vault using Azure CLI](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-cli)

 No matter where you store the secrets, it is more secure than just export the connection string during the pipeline.

+### Create Logic App API conncetion using Terraform
+When I create the action `Send Email via Outlook` for the logic app after it is triggered, I found it quite challenging to create the API connection through Terraform.
+According to [azurerm_api_connection](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/api_connection), I must access the data of an existing managed API for an API connection.
+However, this managed API should be created under the Azure API Management service, which is quite expensive for me.
+Besides, since I could only create a simple API connection on Portal, why do I have to create an extra resource with Terraform?
+I really don't think this is a good idea.

+While I was looking for solutions to this problem, I have found this module [fdmsantos/api-connections](https://registry.terraform.io/modules/fdmsantos/api-connections/azurerm/latest).
+It is the Office 365 API connection, and I think it is inspiring.
+But I did not have Office 365 so I didnot have a try.

+Therefore, to workaround the problem, I manually created the API connection on Portal and decided to use it in Terraform.
+I wrote the body of the API connection resource aaccording to code view of the manually-created logic app.

 ## Useful Links
 ### The use of `azurerm` provider: